 He spent months in recovery and rehabilitation.
 One day in the hospital while being given a sponge bath he was looking in a hand mirror at his burn marks when he noticed he had the necklace around his neck.
 He never had a gold necklace in his life.
 When he asked the nurse where it came from she said as far as she knew he came in with it as it was found among the few personal effects he had with him.
 She said typically they would not put any jewelry on a patient but some of the staff thought that since he was so scarred by the burns that he might like a little beauty in his life so someone put it around his neck.
 He told me he had no clue where it came from or how it came into his possession, but for sure he didn't have it on before he was torpedoed.
 He said everybody always admired it and it appeared to be very ancient.

 Several years after I saw the necklace for that very first time found me in the Cholon district of Saigon gulping down a large amount of a seemingly never ending supply of of alcoholic beverages.
 From out of the smoky milieu of mostly horny and inebriated GIs, unsolicited, what was affectionately tagged in those days as a Saigon Tea Girl, attempted to sit on my lap and tried to put something around my neck.
-Pushing back I could see she held what appeared to be a gold necklace stretched between her hands.
+Pushing back I could see the woman held what appeared to be a gold necklace stretched between her hands.
 Hanging midway along the necklace was a small Chinese character.
 Basically grabbing the necklace from her hands I asked where it came from and how she got it.
 She turned facing a general group of barely discernible figures sitting and drinking toward the back of the barroom in the shadows along the darkened wall, telling me that one of the men, a burnt man, had paid her to put it on me.
 When I asked what she meant by a burnt man, using her hands in a swirling motion in front of her face combined with a sneering facial expression to indicate scars while gasping for air as if the man had a tough time breathing, said in broken English, "burnt man, burnt man."
 In just the few seconds it took me to work my way through the crowd to the back wall pulling the tea girl with me the burnt man, if there ever was a burnt man, was gone.
 Nor could anybody at any of the tables remember seeing or talking to a heavily scarred man, burnt or otherwise, sitting at any of the tables --- although some of the GIs were fully able to recall the girl.

 The necklace, which I still have and continue to wear to this day, from what I could remember, looked exactly like the one my merchant marine friend showed me and said to be mysteriously wearing out of nowhere the day he was found floating in the sea after his ship was torpedoed.
 The only problem is, by the time the incident in the Saigon bar occurred my friend had already been dead some ten years, having passed away during the summer between my sophomore and junior years in high school.
 At his memorial service I was told by family members, following a death bed request on his part, that in an effort to rejoin his fellow seamen he wanted to be cremated and his ashes tossed at sea near where his ship was torpedoed and, along with the ashes, the necklace returned to the sea as well.
 As far as I know those wishes had been complied with.

-I was in the Cholon district of Saigon not because of the beer or being a Birkenstock festooned world traveler hitchhiking through Asia seeking spiritual awakening, most of whom at the time such as Richard Alpert and Bhagavan Das and later Steve Jobs were way to the west in India or Nepal seeking out their guru du jour Neem Karoli Baba, but because of the draft.
+I was in the Cholon district of Saigon not because of the exquisitely gourmet beer they served or being a Birkenstock festooned world traveler hitchhiking through Asia seeking spiritual awakening, most of whom at the time such as Richard Alpert and Bhagavan Das and later Steve Jobs were way to the west in India or Nepal seeking out their guru du jour Neem Karoli Baba, but because of the draft.
 And I'm not talking draft as in draft beer either, but draft as in the military, better known as the Selective Service System.
 The SSS draft was the way it was for a vast number of young men growing up in America around the same time I did.
 True, there were any number of young men of similar ilk as me who apparently smarter in some fashion than I was, sought avoidance of that same draft I was caught up in by going off to Canada, seeking out college deferments, or, if already having received degrees, going on to graduate school or joining the then newly formed Peace Corps or the National Teacher Corps.
 But, if that wasn't in the cards for you, you were uprooted from wherever you were or whatever you were doing and plunked down in the military.
 The military meaning in most cases, the U.S. Army.